- Ph.D. in Communication, University of California, San Diego, 2004

 I spent 2001-2007 looking at how young people, living along Kentucky’s Appalachian borders, use media to negotiate identity and visibility in this rural region of United States.
 Specifically, I studied how rural LGBT youth and their advocates use local support agencies, peer networks, and the internet as sites and technologies of sexual and gender representation–what I refer to as queer identity work.
 My book, Out in the Country: Youth, Media, and Queer Visibility in Rural America (New York University Press, 2009) shares what I learned from rural queer youth and their adult allies and offers their lessons for political organizers and media activists everywhere.

-These days, I have two, larger ethnographic projects competing for my attention: one explores how mobile media and constrained access to it shape people’s everyday lives.
-What do people do with mobile technologies, designed for people on the move, if they feel stuck in or tethered to the places and social locations they call home?
-I have a second passion/obsession: a study that traces how ethics and the cyberinfrastructures of research compliance produce norms of vulnerability and risk in social scientific research involving human subjects.
-When I’m not in the middle of nowhere charting the absence of cell service or bugging my friends to tell me their Institutional Review Board war stories, I like to play with smaller projects that help me think through the ties that bind political action, technologies, and social meaning (whether than means studying Glee or the It Gets Better Campaign or finding out who the young turks are behind the distributed, casual labor force called “Mechanical Turk”).
+These days, I have two, larger ethnographic projects competing for my attention: I continue to study how young people negotiate and express lesbian, gay, bi, and transgender identities but with a specific focus on how mobile media and constrained access to it shape young people’s everyday lives.
+The rest of the time, I’m grappling to understand the social impact of digital labor through the case of “crowdwork“—small tasks distributed and completed online, done in minutes for pennies a pop.
+Who are the people who make this work possible?
+What does labor mean when it is “taskified” and humans are embedded in a system of code and computation that asks them to remain invisible as part of the service they provide?
+I have a third passion/obsession: studying how ethics and the cyberinfrastructures of research compliance produce norms of vulnerability and risk in social scientific research involving human subjects.
+When I’m not in the middle of nowhere charting the absence of cell service or bugging my friends to tell me their Institutional Review Board war stories, I like to play with smaller projects that help me think through the ties that bind political action, technologies, and social meaning (whether than means studying Glee or the It Gets Better Campaign or bookmobiles in far away places).